Paul Wesley: Other ventures

-In 2020, Wesley and his former The Vampire Diaries co-star Ian Somerhalder announced the launch of a straight bourbon whiskey, Brother's Bond Bourbon.
+In 2020, Wesley and Somerhalder announced the launch of a straight bourbon whiskey, Brother's Bond Bourbon.

 Personal life

 Wesley met and began dating Torrey DeVitto in 2007 when they acted together in Killer Movie.
 They married in a private ceremony in New York City in April 2011.
 In July 2013, it was reported that they had filed for divorce.
 The divorce was finalized in December 2013.

 Wesley lived in Atlanta, Georgia, while filming The Vampire Diaries and the rest of the time with DeVitto in Los Angeles, California.
 He sold his Los Angeles residence after his divorce from DeVitto.

+Wesley was in a four-year relationship with Australian actress and The Vampire Diaries co-star Phoebe Tonkin, with the relationship ending in 2017.

 In February 2019, Wesley married Ines de Ramon.
-They separated in 2022.
+They separated in 2022 and their divorce was finalized in February 2024.

+In July 2025, Wesley announced his engagement to model, Natalie Kuckenburg.

 Wesley is an ethical vegan who advocates for animal rights.